andreagiassi/microservice-rbac-user-management/README.md

 Everything should be up and running using your local MySql :)

 ### Setup a ready and empty RBAC
-You can prepare a specific clean RBAC setup.
+>You can prepare a specific clean RBAC microservice setup without any demo data and
+> without to reset the database content at each restart.

 Install Java 8 JDK.